Divergence of detachment forces in the finite Voronoi model: Simulation details

 \subsection{Details of deformable polygon model}

-In our simulations of the deformable polygon model, each cell is represented by $M=100$ vertices.
-Enumerating the vertices $\{\mathbf{h}_m\}$ of cell $i$ in clockwise order, the force exerted on vertex $m$ is given by
+In our simulations of the deformable polygon model, each cell is represented by $M=100$ vertices, {which we found to be sufficiently large that the detachment forces are not changed relevantly by refining the number of vertices.} Enumerating the vertices $\{\mathbf{h}_m\}$ of cell $i$ in clockwise order, the force exerted on vertex $m$ is given by

 We need the derivative of area $A_i$ with respect to $\mathbf{h}_m$~\cite{teomy2018confluent}:

 and derivatives of $P_m$ and $P_{m-1}$ with respect to $\mathbf{h}_m$ \cite{teomy2018confluent}:

 where $P_{m}=|\mathbf{h}_m-\mathbf{h}_{m+1}|$, and $\mathbf{h}_{m-1}$ and $\mathbf{h}_{m+1}$ are two adjacent vertices of $\mathbf{h}_m$ in cell $i$.
 External forces are applied quasi-statically, starting from zero, and the system is evolved for $5\times10^4$ steps (step size $\Delta t=0.001$) to reach a sequence of steady states.
 Vertices are resampled every $1000$ steps by redistributing them along the free-boundary polyline to achieve approximately uniform spacing between adjacent vertices~\cite{weng2022convergent}.
 We record the force at which the contact length $P^{(c)}$ falls below the typical segment length between vertices, $\ell_c =2\pi\ell_0/M$, as the detachment force $f_\textrm{detach}^\textrm{DP}$.